hherrema/R1G_IFR/README.md

 # Recall Initition in Free Recall
 Replication and extension of Murdock (1962).

-Repository contains Python and R code for data processing, analysis, visualization, and statistical testing.
+Repository contains experimental data and all Python and R code for data processing, analysis, visualization, and statistical testing.